A letter to the friend whose suicide I interrupted

 As peaceful as it is, I am tired of sitting around in my flat on my own.
 I idly glance at the long list of assignments from my Professors but feel no urge to begin working on them.
-It is after all the first day of the vacations, and I am still getting over the full-on week of clinical assessments that marked the end of my first year at medical school.
+It is after all the first day of the vacations, and I am still getting over the full-on week of clinical assessments that marked the end of this term at medical school.

-Sometimes I think you chose a more sedate academic path; you seem to have nowhere nearly as many assessments in Accounting as I do in Medicine.
+Sometimes I think you chose a more sedate academic path; you seem to have nowhere nearly as many assessments in Commerce.
 Thankfully, our career choices have not impacted on our desire to be friends.
 We’ve been told that we are supposed to only mingle with our class peers, but you and I somehow found each other despite these ridiculous traditions.
 Perhaps bending the rules, especially silly ones is our way of showing that friendships go beyond academic choices.

 You and I are not best friends, but that doesn’t matter.
 We both left our best friends behind when we moved to university.
 It was yet another part of growing up that we hadn’t foreseen as teenagers.

 In time, we will come to learn that nothing remains the same.

 I think of visiting you on a whim.
 Neither of us had made any plans to see each other today.
 I had been too focused on my assessments this week to reach out to you, and you had been spending more and more time with your boyfriend.
 I know this relationship thing is new for you and I am sorry that he decided to go hiking with his friends instead of spending time with you.
 In all honesty, he did ask you to go with him, but you are not exactly the camping type.

 “Bugs,” you’d said, waving your arms like an orchestral conductor.
 “Bugs.”
 That one word was enough to end the conversation.